mmuratarat/mmuratarat.github.io/_pages/faq.md

 3. it benefits the user (measured via productivity, engagement, and sentiment),
 4. it is scientifically rigorous

 A scientifically rigorous model is characterized by a predictable behavior (for the input examples that are similar to the examples that were used for training) and is reproducible.
 The former property (predictability) means that if input feature vectors come from the same distribution of values as the training data, then the model, on average, has to make the same amount of errors as was observed on the holdout data when the model was trained.
 The latter property (reproducibility) means that a model with similar properties can be easily built once again from the same training data using the same algorithm and values of hyperparameters.
-The word “easily” means that no additional analysis, labeling, or coding is necessary to rebuild the model, only the compute power.
+The word "easily" means that no additional analysis, labeling, or coding is necessary to rebuild the model, only the compute power.

 #### How to convert an RGB image to grayscale?